 \subsection{Parametrised higher categories and equivariant algebraic K--theory}

 The primary ingredient of the parametrised formalism aforementioned is a fixed small base category $\baseCat$, and the basic category of interest is $\cat_{\baseCat}\coloneqq \func(\baseCat \op,\cat)$ whose objects are termed as $\baseCat$\textit{--categories}.
-In fact, for most of this article we will restrict to the case when $\baseCat$ is \textit{atomic orbital} (c.f. \cref{DefinitionAtomicOrbital}).
-Roughly speaking, this is a class of categories isolated by the group \cite{expose1Elements} that are particularly suited to higher algebraic considerations such as parametrised semiadditivity and multiplicative structures.
+In fact, for most of this article we will restrict to the case when $\baseCat$ is \textit{atomic orbital} (cf. \cref{DefinitionAtomicOrbital}), which is a class of categories isolated by \cite{expose1Elements} that are particularly suited to higher algebraic considerations such as parametrised semiadditivity and multiplicative structures.
 The most important example of an atomic orbital base category for us will be the case of $\baseCat$ being the orbit category $\orbit_G$ for a finite group $G$, in which case we will write $\cat_G\coloneqq \func(\orbit_G\op,\cat)$ where the objects are called $G$\textit{--categories}.
-The point of this notion is that by having such highly structured objects, a theory of \textit{parametrised (co)limits} can be developed which affords precise meanings to many analogies between equivariant higher algebra and ordinary higher algebra, thus rendering transparent the nonequivariant statements and proofs which readily generalise in the equivariant direction.
-In other words, the parametrised theory possesses both executive and suggestive powers to find and prove the ``correct'' generalisations of interesting nonequivariant notions.
+With this notion, a theory of \textit{parametrised (co)limits} can be developed which affords precise meanings to many analogies between equivariant higher algebra and ordinary higher algebra.

-As hinted at above, one salient feature of this theory is that it affords the theory of $G$\textit{--symmetric monoidal categories} by which we may make sense of $G$--$\mathbb{E}_{\infty}$--algebras $\calg_G$, i.e. $\mathbb{E}_{\infty}$--algebras equipped with multiplicative norms.
-In more detail, \cite{nardinThesis} and its later expansion \cite{nardinShah} set up the theory of $\baseCat$\textit{--operads} for any atomic orbital $\baseCat$ analogous to Lurie's notion of $\infty$--operads in \cite[$\S2.1$]{lurieHA}.
-As in \cite{lurieHA}, this provides a scaffolding over which the theory of $\baseCat$--symmetric monoidal categories and $\baseCat$--$\mathbb{E}_{\infty}$--algebras were developed.
-Satisfyingly, \cite[Thm.
-2.3.9]{nardinShah} gives an equivalent description of the category $G$--symmetric monoidal categories as $\mackey_G(\cat)$, i.e. $G$--Mackey functors (in the sense of \cite{barwick1}) valued in $\cat$.
+As hinted at above, one salient feature of this theory is that it supports the theory of $G$\textit{--symmetric monoidal categories} by which we may make sense of $G$--$\mathbb{E}_{\infty}$--algebras $\calg_G$, i.e. $\mathbb{E}_{\infty}$--algebras equipped with multiplicative norms.
+For concreteness, \cite[Thm.
+2.3.9]{nardinShah} provides an equivalent description of the category of $G$--symmetric monoidal categories as $\mackey_G(\cat)$, i.e. $G$--Mackey functors (in the sense of \cite{barwick1}) valued in $\cat$.